How to Install WordPress with Apache on Debian

 sudo ufw app list

-The output shows profiles like ‘Apache’ (HTTP), ‘Apache Secure’ (HTTPS), and ‘Apache Full’ (both HTTP and HTTPS).
-Choose according to your setup.
+For example, the output displays profiles like ‘Apache’ (HTTP), ‘Apache Secure’ (HTTPS), and ‘Apache Full’ (both HTTP and HTTPS).
+Choose the appropriate profile according to your setup.

 Enabling UFW Profiles